ThomasDetemmerman/MiniMax/README.md

 - Minimax is the cross and you are the circle
 - Minimax always starts
 - first person with 3 in a row wins
 - The computer exepects coorindates from the grid.
 First rownumber, then colomnumber.
-Both values sepratated with a character in between.
+Both values are sepratated with a character in between.
 This can be any character.
 For example:
   - 1,1
   - 2.2